Pointing and calling: History

-The method originated in Japan in the early 1900s, with train drivers calling out the status of signals.
-Back in those days steam locomotives were common in use, with loud noises, steam and smoke making the cooperation between the two drivers difficult, and also making rail journeys dangerous.
-Drivers had to call out loudly to hear each other.
+The method originated in Japan in the early 1900s, when steam locomotives predominated.
+Drivers and boilermen would both look out for signals and call out their status to each other.
 The pointing was added a few decades later.
-During the Japanese occupation of China and the South Manchuria Railway's operation, the system was introduced to China, which slightly changed to fit the Chinese Railway system.
+The system was also introduced to Taiwan when it was under Japanese rule.
+During the Japanese occupation of China and the South Manchuria Railway's operation, the system was introduced to China, which slightly modified it to fit the Chinese Railway system.
+Similar Pointing and calling existed before, and similar gestures and chants can be found during the loading and firing of American naval guns during World War II.

 Asia

-The method is widely used in East Asia countries, especially in dangerous works such as elevator maintenance and railway operations.
-The Chinese variant became much more complex including pointing (using both forefinger and middle finger instead of forefinger only in Japan, used when checking signals, doors, speed and other major aspects) and caution (bending the right elbow by 90° and lifting the forearm upright, used when a checking procedure is finished or caution signals).
+The method is widely used in Asian countries, especially in dangerous works such as elevator maintenance and railway operations.
+The Chinese variant became much more complex including pointing (using both forefinger and middle finger instead of forefinger-only as in Japan, and used when checking signals, doors, speed and other major aspects) and caution (bending the right elbow by 90° and lifting the forearm upright, used when a checking procedure is finished or caution signals).

+The method is also widely used in Taiwan by the Taiwan High Speed Rail, Taiwan Railways Administration, on the one-person operated high-capacity lines of the Taipei Metro, Kaohsiung Metro and Taoyuan Airport MRT, and since 2014, also on the Taipei Joint Bus System.

+The method was used by Kowloon-Canton Railway Corporation on the East Rail Line and West Rail Line in Hong Kong until its passenger rail operations were acquired by MTR Corporation in 2007.

 The method is also used in Indonesia by national rail operator Kereta Api Indonesia and its subsidiary (KAI Commuter and KAI Bandara) following the company's reform in 2015, and also by newer regional rail operators such as Jakarta MRT and Jakarta LRT.
+The method also used in KCIC for the WHOOSH train.
+In India, the forefinger is used for pointing and calling the signals.

 In Japan the pointing and calling has become a part of the railway culture, and is featured in many events like the opening of a new railway company, such as the departing ceremony of Osaka Metro.